 Robert Moseley is setting periodic video quizzes.
-The first two are shown below.
+The first three are shown below.

 Please send your answers to Robert Moseley by email

 Video Quiz Number Three - published 24 June 2020

 Rothmans invested a great deal into cricket in the 1960s.
 They weren’t too fortunate with the weather when it came to staging the two England v Rest of the World matches in 1965.

 The Lords match was played out on a 70 over per side basis - is this one of the earliest international limited overs matches?